 Disclaimers; Limitation of Liability; Indemnity.

-BUZ’D SERVICES:-
+BUZD SERVICES:-

 We provide our Services to you on an “as-is” and on an “as-available” basis.
 To the extent permitted by law, we exclude all conditions, warranties, representations or other terms which may apply to our Services or any content on it, whether express or implied.
-In addition, we make no representation, guarantee or warranty regarding the timelines, quality, reliability, accuracy, suitability, delays or availability of our Services through the use of the BUZ’D Platform, or that the use of our Services will be uninterrupted or error-free.
+In addition, we make no representation, guarantee or warranty regarding the timelines, quality, reliability, accuracy, suitability, delays or availability of our Services through the use of the BUZD Platform, or that the use of our Services will be uninterrupted or error-free.
 We further do not represent or warrant that any Content or information you obtain on or through the Service will be accurate.
 You agree that it is within your sole discretion to use our Services and that the entire risk arising out of Your use of our Services remains solely with You, to the maximum extent permitted under any applicable law and that You will indemnify us against any claim, demand, damage, costs, loss or lability (incl. reasonable attorney’s fees) related to Your use of our Services.

 We, our owners, directors (where applicable) and employees shall not be liable for direct, indirect, incidental, special, or consequential damages of any kind whatsoever or howsoever caused arising from the access, or use of or the inability to access or use our Services or the purchase of any of our or any third party products or services (Value Added Services) or arising out of the conduct or Content of other User’s or third parties on, through or following use of the Service.
-This includes any unauthorised access to, use of, or alteration of your Content, e-Wallet funds, or store points, even if BUZ'D has been advised of the possibility of such damages.You agree to indemnify and hold us and our directors and employees harmless from any and all claims, demands, losses, liabilities, and expenses (including attorney own client fees), arising out of or in connection with: (i) Your breach or violation of any of the Terms of Service; or (ii) your violation of our rights.
+This includes any unauthorised access to, use of, or alteration of your Content, e-Wallet funds, or store points, even if BUZD has been advised of the possibility of such damages.You agree to indemnify and hold us and our directors and employees harmless from any and all claims, demands, losses, liabilities, and expenses (including attorney own client fees), arising out of or in connection with: (i) Your breach or violation of any of the Terms of Service; or (ii) your violation of our rights.

-Where we may be liable for damages, losses or expenses, it shall be limitied to the BUZ’D Subcription Fees paid over a period of 3 (three) months.
+Where we may be liable for damages, losses or expenses, it shall be limitied to the BUZD Subcription Fees paid over a period of 3 (three) months.

 FORCE MAJEURE: We will not be liable to You for any default or delay in the performance of our Services to You if and to the extent that such default or delay is caused by any act of god, war or civil disturbance, labour unrest, court order, pandemic or any other circumstance beyond its reasonable control including fluctuations in communications or utility services ("force majeure") and provided we are obviously without fault in causing such default or delay, and such default or delay could not have been prevented by the us through the use of alternative sources, workaround plans or other means.

-IMPORTANT: BUZ’D CHALLENGES IS NOT A GAME OF CHANCE.
-BUZ’D CHALLENGES ARE STRUCTURED AS SKILL-BASED PROGRAMS, DESIGNED TO REWARD PARTICIPANTS SOLELY FOR ACTIONS THAT ARE WITHIN THEIR PERSONAL CONTROL AND INFLUENCE.
+IMPORTANT: BUZD CHALLENGES IS NOT A GAME OF CHANCE.
+BUZD CHALLENGES ARE STRUCTURED AS SKILL-BASED PROGRAMS, DESIGNED TO REWARD PARTICIPANTS SOLELY FOR ACTIONS THAT ARE WITHIN THEIR PERSONAL CONTROL AND INFLUENCE.
 PRIZES AND REWARDS ARE AWARDED BASED ON PARTICIPANT’S COMPLETION OF SPECIFIC, SKILL-BASED FITNESS OBJECTIVES (CHALLENGE).
 ANY USE OF THIS PROGRAM TO ENGAGE IN ACTIONS WITH OUTCOMES BEYOND THE PARTICIPANT’S DIRECT CONTROL OR INFLUENCE IS STRICTLY PROHIBITED.

 PARTICIPATION AND/OR PURCHASE OF VALUE ADDED SERVICES:-